shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ![Project Logo](project_images/entity_relationship_diagram.png)

 ## Case Study Questions & Solutions
-1. **What is the total amount each customer spent at the restaurant?**
+### 1. What is the total amount each customer spent at the restaurant?

 ***query:***
 ```SQL